AdamEisfeld/vue-blox/README.md

 ## Documentation

-Please visit the vue-blox site for up-to-date docs and examples.
+Please visit the vue-blox site at [vueblox.io](https://www.vueblox.io) for up-to-date docs and examples.